bmth-arg-wiki/bmth-arg-wiki.github.io/pages/socials/social-posts.md

 [Post on instagram](https://www.instagram.com/p/C7VCa9lNazA/?img_index=1)

 Post for the NexGen release, where the collaborating artists are tagged in the comments.
-The tracklist, with the capitals used for the [capslock doc](../files/capslock_doc.md) included.
+The track list, with the capitals used for the [capslock doc](../files/capslock_doc.md) included.
 The band members have also been tagged on the image in the corners.

 There was also a [video from E.V.E](https://www.instagram.com/p/C7XBmOmqe3Y/) announcing